Quansight/Quansight-website/apps/labs/posts/scipy-array-api.md

 ```

 As a side note, there has also been work to support the calling of some specific backends instead of hitting
-compiled code in `scipy.special`[^16], which enables GPU support for at least some provider libraries.
+compiled code in `scipy.special` (in [this PR](https://github.com/scipy/scipy/pull/19023/)),
+which enables GPU support for at least some provider libraries.
 I will keep this blog post focused on just array-agnostic code since this work in `special` should ultimately be
 replaced by a more robust dispatching mechanism, whereas the array-agnostic code is here to stay!